-The Company's profit after income tax equivalent expense was \$263.178 million for the year (2017: \$120.075 million).
-Despite lower consumption, retail tariffs were increased to cover rising wholesale electricity prices.
+The Company's profit after income tax equivalent expense was \$220.456 million for the year (2018: \$263.178 million).
+Despite similar consumption levels, the 2019 average retail tariff rates were lower and average wholesale purchasing costs were higher.
+The Community Service Obligation is recognised on a consumed basis in 2019 while in 2018 this was on a fixed basis.

 Fair value gains on financial instruments were recognised during the year, predominantly due to the unwinding of mark to market losses recognised in the prior years for trades that have matured.
-Unrealised mark to market movements reflect the unwinding of previously recorded losses as well as the decline in the fair value of derivative positions due to downward movement of forward electricity prices.
+Unrealised mark to market movements reflect the unwinding of previously recorded net losses.